sasaki-kun1/DramaNite/README.md

     pip install -r requirements.txt

 3. **Install MPV**:
-    Windows: Download and install from MPV's official website MacOS/Linux: Use package managers like 'brew' or 'apt'
+    Windows: Download and install from MPV's official website.
+You can also download from the Windows Store (it's the unofficial version).
+    MacOS/Linux: Use package managers like 'brew' or 'apt'

 ### Usage